 However, there are concrete steps you can take to set yourself on the right path.
 One of the most critical steps is to set your UA program on strong foundations even before you decide to hire your first UA manager or get help from a consultant or an agency.
 Those foundations are common to many apps and games.
 Whether working with existing properties across established verticals or setting up a program from scratch, there is a core set of universal, foundational questions that every business should ask as they get into UA.

 So whether you’re just considering starting a paid UA program or just want to get going with a few things, I encourage you to ask those questions and think through their answers.
-In this post and the next two in this series we’ll go through some of the most common questions, like goal setting, analytics, media deployment, and creative production.
+In this post we’ll go through some of the most common questions, like goal setting, analytics, media deployment, and creative production.
 It’ll make everything you do easier, and help you make sure you have the right resources in place before you need them.

 Goals are often taken for granted, particularly the following: “we want to generate ROAS” (return on ad spend).
 Of course, everyone wants to feel as though the money they spend in advertising should at the very least pay for itself, and of course much more.
 But very few successful apps or games manage their UA in this manner.
 They typically don’t think much about achieving true ROAS because to do so would require an incredibly short payback window, and therefore would leave a lot of opportunity on the table.